Configuring the Simulation

 TargetENFilter()EN interaction happens in the Target

-TaggerVetoFilter()Primary electron doesn't lose fall below 3.8 GeV before reaching target
+TaggerVetoFilter()Primary electron doesn't fall below a certain energy before reaching target

 The other type of filter looks for tracks (what Geant4 call's individual particles) in Geant4 that match certain conditions and tell Geant4 (and our simulation) to save them in the output SimParticles collection.